chris-warren/Kinsol-Interview-Question/README.md

 but that didnt seem necessary for this task

 Pylint was used to ensure PEP-8 formatting

-	- This was my first time using a PEP-8 plugin, it raised falgs for my single letter variable names, but I assumed that was fine
+	This was my first time using a PEP-8 plugin, it raised flags for my single letter variable names, but I assumed that was fine

 Pytest was used for testing